TugboatQA/docs/tutorials/drupal8/index.md

         - wget -O /usr/local/bin/drush https://github.com/drush-ops/drush-launcher/releases/download/0.6.0/drush.phar
         - chmod +x /usr/local/bin/drush

         # Link the document root to the expected path.
-Tugboat uses /docroot
-        # by default.
-So, if Drupal is located at any other path in your git
-        # repository, change that here.
-This example links /web to the docroot
+This example links /web
+        # to the docroot
         - ln -snf "${TUGBOAT_ROOT}/web" "${DOCROOT}"

       # Commands that import files, databases,  or other assets.
 When an